 Here are a few things we do that may help you and your kids to eat healthier and make better food choices.

-Farm to Table: Our Children Are Involved in What They Eat.
+Get Children Involved in What They Eat

 We go to the farmers market and grocery store together.
 The kids help pick out the foods we eat.
 Each week, they take turns picking out a new vegetable or fruit to try.
 Once home, the kids help prep and cook.
 These tasks are age appropriate.
 I believe that if they have an investment, they are more likely to try & eat it.

-Grow Your Own: Have a Child Friendly Garden
+Have a Child Friendly Garden

 This goes along with the Farm to Table above.
 We have our own backyard garden.
 The kids help pick out what is grown and help tend the garden.
 My children love the radishes and carrots they grow.
 My youngest is thrilled about growing pumpkins this summer.
 Having a garden goes along with my investment belief.
 They have invested time and hard work in their garden.
 They don't want to waste that investment and are excited to eat what they grow.

-Education Begins at Home: I Teach and Model Healthy Eating Habits
+Teach and Model Healthy Eating Habits

 Children should be learning about healthy eating at home.
 Lord knows, they aren't getting it in school.
 I educate my children that real, whole foods are better than anything in a box.
 At the market or grocery store, they learn how to read labels, pick ripe produce, identify healthy foods, etc. At home, they learn how to prep and cook meals.
 We eat meals together without the television or other distractions.
 They learn that meals are to be enjoyed, not rushed through.

-You Have to Try Everything on Your Plate
+Try Everything on Your Plate

 My mother instilled a love to try new things in both my brother and I. From a very early age, we were eating escargot (snails), endive, rabbit, roasted quail, rhubarb and other things American eaters may find too weird or exotic.
 We had to try everything on our plate.
 The same is true in my house.
 My children have to eat one bite of everything on their plate.
 If they don't like it that's fine, but you're not getting anything else.
 Children's palettes are constantly changing.
 On average, they can try something 6 or 7 times before they like it.
 So we introduce foods several times, even if they don't like them at first.